anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Our distrust is very expensive.
+Quote: To be able to give away riches is mandatory if you wish to possess them.
+This is the only way that you will be truly rich.

-By: Ralph Waldo Emerson
+By: Muhammad Ali